Fern spiral

 Some people believe time heals all wounds.
 While time certainly reduces the intensity, some experiences are just too impactful.
 Experiences of trauma can have a cumulative effect and even be carried with us as physical and emotional “baggage” from lifetime to lifetime.

-Frequently manifesting as psychological pain and discomfort or feelings of uneasiness and insecurity, these latent memories can have a tremendous impact on our effectiveness and success in modern life.
+Often manifesting as psychological pain and discomfort, or as feelings of unease and insecurity, these latent memories can significantly affect our effectiveness and success in modern life.

-In the most extreme cases, these feelings can lead to experiential avoidance, a psychological condition where people experience distressing feelings or images and then try to suppress their recurrence––an act that has been directly linked to anxiety and depression.
+In the most extreme cases, these feelings can lead to experiential avoidance.
+In this psychological condition, people experience distressing feelings or images and then try to suppress their recurrence–an act that has been directly linked to anxiety and depression.

 Desensitization is one of the numerous tools I use for dealing with these past traumas in a hypnotherapy session.
 It’s been helpful to countless clients bothered by emotions such as rage, anger, grief, fear, and other strong feelings.

-The secret to its success rate is its ability to smooth the intensity of an emotional trigger, thus restoring a better sense of balance in life while reducing the length of time it takes to heal from the trauma of past events.
+The key to its success is its ability to temper the intensity of emotional triggers, restoring a better sense of balance in life and reducing the time it takes to heal from past trauma.

-At the same time, the technique has the added benefit of enabling us to overcome stressful situations or knee-jerk fears and phobias in our everyday lives by combating many of the psychological stumbling blocks that keep us from achieving our goals.
+At the same time, the technique has the added benefit of helping us overcome stressful situations and knee-jerk fears and phobias in our everyday lives by addressing many of the psychological stumbling blocks that keep us from achieving our goals.
 Popular uses for this application include overcoming fear of public speaking or shyness and awkwardness in social situations.

 How Desensitization Works